kluctl/www-kluctl.io/content/en/docs/reference/commands/list-images.md

 ## Command
 <!-- BEGIN SECTION "list-images" "Usage" false -->
-Usage: kluctl list-images
+Usage: kluctl list-images [flags]

 Renders the target and outputs all images used via 'images.get_image(...)
 The result is a compatible with yaml files expected by --fixed-images-file.

 If fixed images ('-f/--fixed-image') are provided, these are also taken into account, as described in for the deploy command.

 <!-- END SECTION -->